 - Preheat oven to 375°F (190°C).

-- Step 1: In a small bowl, combine the flour, baking powder and salt.
+- Step 1: Peel, core, and quarter the apples.
+Then using the slicing attachment of a food processor cut them crosswise in 1/8″ slices.
+Set aside.
+In a small bowl, combine the flour, baking powder and salt.
 Set aside.

 - Step 2: Place the eggs, sugar and vanilla extract in the bowl of an electric mixer.
 Whisk at medium speed until the sugar has dissolved and the mixture is pale and thick, about 30 seconds to 1 minute.